BeanCartel/CoffeeSpace/README.md

         - [x]Brand
         - []Location
 - [X] Display CoffeeShops and Brands in tableview/Collection View
+- [x] CoffeeShops display Coffeebrands sold in a collectionview inside detail view
+- [x] Detail view for shops
+- [x] Ratings (Not yet on brands)
+- [x] Search by name for shops and brands
+- [ ] brands
-- [X] Login page
+- [X] Login/ Sign up page
-- [ ] Crowdsource system to authenticate the information provided by the users (Coffee Brand and other details)
+- [x] Admin page to add CoffeeShops and CoffeeBrands
-- [ ] Favorites page for the saved restaurants and coffee brands
+- [x] Favorites page for the saved restaurants and coffee brands

 ### *Optionals*

 - [ ] Display nearby coffeeshops in a Map
 - [ ] Login with Facebook
 - [ ] Cool animations
+- [ ] Yelp Integration

 ## Video Walkthrough